syncfusion-content/wpf-docs/wpf/Classic/GridData/Data-Presentation.md

 ## QueryCellInfoCommand

 QueryCellInfoCommand is widely used to allow customization of each and every cell in the required format.
 QueryCellInfo accepts an argument of type GridQueryCellInfoEventArgs.
-The GridQuerryCellInfoEventArgs contains the following customization properties.
+The GridQueryCellInfoEventArgs contains the following customization properties.
 Now you can make use of this

 ### Properties